 | More details | Full specifications and prices |

-Why we recommend it
+Why we recommend it:

-This might not be for you if
+This might not be for you if:

-This might not be for you if you prefer a larger screen for work, video editing or long movie sessions.
-It doesn’t support expandable storage and has limited port options, so it isn’t ideal if you need extra space for files or more connectivity.
-If you don’t use other Apple devices or are looking for a more budget-friendly option, this may not be the right choice for you.
+You like having a bigger screen for work, video editing, or watching movies for hours.
+It does not support expandable storage and has very few ports, so it is not a good fit if you need extra space for files or more ways to connect other devices.
+Also, if you do not own other Apple products or are looking for something more affordable, this one probably is not the best choice for you.

 The Lenovo Legion Y700 2026 is a compact yet powerful gaming tablet built for serious players in the Philippines.
 It runs on the top-tier Snapdragon 8 Elite chip, paired with up to 24GB LPDDR5T RAM and 1TB UFS 4.1 storage for smooth performance even in the most demanding games and heavy multitasking.